apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

   transferFrom(sender, fromAddr, toAddr, value)
 ```

-By invoking a "transferFrom" transaction, the sender is transferring `value`
-tokens from the address `fromAddr` on the address `toAddr`.
-This can only be
-done, if `sender` was authorized to transfer at least `value` tokens from the
+By invoking a "transferFrom" transaction, the sender attempts to transfer `value` tokens from the address `fromAddr` to the address `toAddr`.
+This can only be done, if `sender` was authorized to transfer at least `value` tokens from the address `fromAddr`.
-address `fromAddr`.

 ### 2.2.
 A known issue